AbirHassan/DAM/README.md

 	- in the req object, will also pass in the serialized form
 * homepage will:
 	- load the serialized form from the req object if `edit` param is set to true
-	- not load anything if the `edit` param is set to false or not set at all
+	- not load anything if the `edit` param is set to false or not set at all (this will be "creating" a canvas)

 ## to start